Chhavi232/-Zepto-Inventory-Demand-Forecasting/README.md

 ## 📌 Project Overview

-This project presents an end-to-end business analytics solution for analysing Zepto's inventory, pricing strategy, product performance, demand trends, and discount impact.
-The solution combines Python, SQL, PostgreSQL, and Power BI to transform raw retail data into actionable business insights through an interactive dashboard.
+This project presents an end-to-end Business Intelligence solution for analysing Zepto's inventory, pricing strategy, product performance, demand trends, and discount impact.
+The solution combines **Python, SQL, PostgreSQL, and Power BI** to transform raw retail data into actionable business insights through an interactive dashboard.

-The dashboard enables decision-makers to monitor inventory health, identify high-performing products, evaluate discount effectiveness, and analyse monthly sales and revenue trends.
+The dashboard enables users to monitor inventory health, identify high-performing products and categories, evaluate discount effectiveness, and analyse monthly sales and revenue trends using interactive visualisations and filters.

 ---

 ## 🎯 Objectives

-- Analyse product-wise and category-wise revenue.
+- Analyse monthly revenue and sales performance.
 - Monitor inventory availability and stock status.
+- Identify top-performing products and categories.
 - Evaluate the impact of discounts on revenue.
-- Track monthly revenue and units sold.
-- Identify top-performing products.
 - Build an interactive dashboard for business decision-making.

 ---